Philosophy Program

 PI230 | INDIGENOUS PHILOSOPHY + This course offers a close look at various "indigenous" intellectual traditions, which

-may include CHamoru and Micronesian, Melanesian, Hawaiian, Maori, north American first
+may include chamoru and Micronesian, Melanesian, Hawaiian, Maori, north American first

 nations, Inuit, Aztec, Polynesian, Sami, Okinawan and Ainu philosophies.
 We will engage